Eldoir/eldoir/README.md

 ### Hi there, I'm Arthur - aka Eldoir 👋

-## I'm a passionate game developer, in Unity, Unreal and everything else!
+## I'm a game dev, in Unity, Unreal and everything else!

+- 🎮 I have a [website][website] dedicated to my projects
 - 🌱 I’m currently learning everything I can 🤣
 - 👯 I’m looking for a job in the video game industry
 - 🥅 2020 Goals: Try Construct 3 and Godot